What is a Gastric Reflux Test (Multichannel Intraluminal Impedance Test)?

 An X-ray will be performed to verify proper placement of the impedance probe.
 Small adjustments to the probe placement may be indicated.
 After proper placement is confirmed, the study will record for approximately 23 hours.
 The child will remain admitted to the hospital for observation but may go about their daily routine as allowed by his / her physician.

-A small amount of family participation is expected during the test.
-A parent or other adult will need to push a button on the recording device when the patient does certain activities, such as eating a meal or lying down.
+Family participation is expected during the test.
+A parent or other adult will need to push a button on the recording device when the patient eats a meal, lies down, or is actively having symptoms.
 This information will help the healthcare team better analyze the test results.

 After the Test

 Once the probe is removed on the second day, the information collected in the recorder box will then be downloaded onto a computer, edited and analyzed.

 A physician will look at the report created from the data and discuss findings with the patient and family within approximately two weeks.

 The child should not drink carbonated or acidic drinks such as orange juice, soda, etc.